cyscale/cyscale.com/src/pages/careers/account-executive.md

 ---
 # Job description

-You will be part of the team that listens to our customers, collects feedback, and ensures we understand what their security and business requirements are.
-You will be involved in the entire sales lifecycle and you will be responsible of closing that sale.
-Your focus will be on Enterprise and Mid-Market customers.
+You will be part of the team that listens to our customers, collects feedback, and ensures we understand their security and business requirements.
+You will be involved in the entire sales lifecycle and will be responsible for closing that sale.
+Your focus will be on Mid-Market and SMBs customers.

 ## Benefits